alvisespano/Polygen/README.md

-PolyGen — a first effort towards satyre in computer science
+Polygen — a first effort towards satyre in computer science